Bartekkur1/OnlyMemes/README.md

 - [ ] Paywall - enable possibility to upload paid content
 - [ ] Payments - I have no idea what Im doing

+I feel bad that it is unfinished, adding any feature takes like 80% frontend time and only 20% on backend.
+Because of this I felt a real resistance in adding anything.
+After this project I grew some respect for frontend developers, imagine they do this every day lol

-## Improvements
+## Technical Improvements

 - [ ] Move async actions into queue
 	- [ ] Likes
 	- [ ] Uploads

-### TODO
+- [ ] Rate limiter

-- [ ] Add tests
+- [ ] FFS Add tests unit/integration

+### Improvements / Ideas

+- [ ] Make meme upload more nice
 - [ ] Review creating bot agents that would participate in community life, upload memes, add comments and follow each other just like a real users.
 Whole thing would be based on some LLM.
+Basically making dead internet theory go real.
+- [ ] Implement stripe
+- [ ] Host the app somewhere for free (budget is tight (okay, not tight, it just doesn't exist))

 ### How to run

 1. Create a .env.docker file inside backend directory 1.1 Copy .env.dev example file, paste into .env.docker and fill out values
 2. Run `docker compose up -d` in main directory
+3. Run backend migration `bun run migration:init` and then `bun run migration:populate` 3.1 In case you ever wanted to drop your structure/data run `bun run migration:clear` and go to step 3.
-3. Open web browser, go to localhost
+4. Open web browser, go to localhost (probably port 3000 idk)
 4. Enjoy

 ### PS
-If I forget a single commit this project yeets straight to **trash**
+~~If I forget a single commit this project yeets straight to **trash**~~
+Update: OMG, I MADE IT TO THE END 🎉
+Update: It was quite a ride, I will feel much better now without the commit pressure on my neck through the day.
+Thanks to the organizers && thanks to my bestie *Rychu* for introducing me into this event #GVO

 ## Commits of shame